 — over a 40 years period my work has appeared in many magazines and books in 6 countries

 — work has been collected by private collectors and by public galleries on two continents

-— have taught photography at the college level for the past 15 years
+— taught photography at the college level for 15 years

 — teach photographic field workshops and seminars around the world on a regular basis